Targeted Function Balancing: Application

 The first of these estimators is Entropy Balancing (EBAL; \citealp{hainmueller2012entropy}), which is an exact balancing method (see Section~\ref{subsec:litreview}).
 The next three estimators are the same approximate balancing methods that were used in the demonstrations from Section~\ref{subsec:tfb.demonstrations}: \ref{eq:approxbal_w1} where all the $\delta^{(\ell)}$ are equal (see Section~\ref{subsec:litreview}), Kernel Balancing (KBAL; \citealp{hazlett2018kernel}), and Kernel Optimal Matching (KOM; \citealp{kallus2020generalized}).
-The final three estimators are augmented forms (see Section~\ref{sec:augment}) of the three approximate balancing methods.\footnote{Each method's specifics are consistent with Sections~\ref{subsec:tfb.demonstrations} and~\ref{sec:augment}.
+The final three estimators are augmented forms (see Section~\ref{subsec:tfb.weights}) of the three approximate balancing methods.\footnote{The \texttt{ebalance} function in \texttt{R} (from the \texttt{ebal} package) was used to implement EBAL.
+Each other method's specifics are consistent with Sections~\ref{subsec:tfb.demonstrations}.
 The kernel-based approximate balancing methods (i.e., TFB-K, KBAL, and KOM) use the Gaussian kernel with bandwidth $b = P = 10$, and their corresponding augmented forms use $\hat{f}_0$ from kernel regularized least squares. augABAL uses $\hat{f}_0$ from LASSO regression.
-TFB-K uses $\hat{V}_{\alpha_0}$ from (\ref{krls_V}) and TFB-L finds $\hat{V}_{\beta_0}$ by residual bootstrapping.
-Both TFB-K and TFB-L set $q=0.95$, per Section~\ref{subsec:tfb.q}.} TFB-K, EBAL, (aug)KBAL, and (aug)KOM are limited to the 10 untransformed covariates, while (aug)ABAL 1 and TFB-L additionally use the covariates' squared terms and pairwise interactions, a total of 52 covariates.\footnote{Following \cite{hainmueller2012entropy}, I exclude various squares and interactions.
-These are the interaction between the indicator for high school degree and years of education, the interactions of the race/ethnicity indicators, and the squares and interactions of real earnings in 1974 and 1975. } Because TFB-L and TFB-K both employ sample splitting (see Section~\ref{subsec:tfb.asymptotics}), estimates across 100 random splits of the sample are provided in Figure~\ref{fig.nsw1b}, and Figure~\ref{fig.nsw1a} reports the median estimate.
+TFB-K uses $\hat{V}_{\alpha_0}$ from (\ref{krls_V}), TFB-L finds $\hat{V}_{\beta_0}$ by residual bootstrapping, and TFB-BART uses the variance of its BART model's posterior distribution for $\hat{f}_0 (X)$.
+All TFB estimates set $q=0.95$, per Section~\ref{subsec:tfb.q}.} TFB-K, TFB-BART, EBAL, (aug)KBAL, and (aug)KOM are limited to the 10 untransformed covariates, while (aug)BAL1 and TFB-L additionally use the covariates' squared terms and pairwise interactions, a total of 52 covariates.\footnote{Following \cite{hainmueller2012entropy}, we exclude various squares and interactions.
+These are the interaction between the indicator for high school degree and years of education, the interactions of the race/ethnicity indicators, and the squares and interactions of real earnings in 1974 and 1975. } All TFB estimators employ sample splitting here (see Section~\ref{subsec:samplesplitting}), so estimates across 100 random splits of the sample are provided in Figure~\ref{fig.nsw1b}, and Figure~\ref{fig.nsw1a} reports the median estimate.